 Last week Team EOD member, Jana gave you some great ideas for free or inexpensive indoor activities that you can do this summer.
 Today I want to give you some activities to do outdoors that are budget friendly and super fun!

 The traditional outdoor activities should definitely not be over looked.
 A trip to the park for a picnic and romp on the playground will never get old.
 You can take the fun up a notch but being a kid yourself.
 Nothing gets those kids laughing more than watching their grown-ups acting silly and having a good time.

 To make a trip to the park different, add an extra element to it.
 Go on a walk around the park in search of items that can be used for a nature collage.
 Find leaves, sticks, unique looking rocks or maybe even a feather or two that you can add into the art.
 Snap a quick pic of the kids playing and print it out then frame it with items from the park for a keepsake to remind you of the fun you had.

 Have Fun in Your Own Backyard

 Some of my most fond memories of childhood involve my backyard.
 My brother and I staged some huge productions along with our mom and neighborhood kids.
-I can remember having outdoor forts with sheets that had been draped over the swing set, the fence or a tree – and you can buy inexpensive toys like SplatMaster pistols for kids so they can play around outside more too.
+I can remember having outdoor forts with sheets that had been draped over the swing set, the fence or a tree.
 This was perfect for enjoying some shade and having a picnic.

 We had a large outdoor grocery store one summer too that I will never forget.
 None of that plastic food for us either!
 My mom saved boxes, jars, cans and even a bread bag for us to use in our store.
 I always thought it was great the way she put a brown paper sack in the bread bag to make it look like wheat bread was actually inside.
 We had a blast playing this outside.